techjay-c/tp/docs/UserGuide.md

 Therefore, ToothTracker is optimized for use via a Command Line Interface (CLI) while also having the advantages of a Graphical User Interface (GUI), particularly our calendar feature.
 If you type fast, ToothTracker offers your dental clinic a significantly more efficient workflow to get your job done.

-If you are new here, visit our quick start guide to start tracking your dental clinic records with ToothTracker!
+If you are new here, head over to [How to use ToothTracker's User Guide](#how-to-use-toothtrackers-user-guide) to start tracking your dental clinic records!

 {% include page-break.html %}

 {% include toc.md header=true show-in-toc=true ordered=true %}

 ## How to use ToothTracker's User Guide
 Thank you for choosing ToothTracker!
-We are delighted to have you as a user!
 This user guide provides a comprehensive documentation on the various commands supported by ToothTracker.

 If you have not installed ToothTracker, head over to the [Installation](#installation) section for assistance in